dasarpai/old.dasarpai.github.io/_wiablog/2023-01-15-Yours-Value-System-and-Contradictions.md

 O Chaitnya, what you think?Are parents of the 21st century
  believe in all these values of the old centuries?
 Are they interested in their Moksha or at least in their children’s Moksha?
+Or because of social pressure, they want their children become copycats of so-called successful children of their relatives or neighbor

 Hari Om Tat Sat
 Yours Truly Hari